package apidiff

 := .Obj()

-// For now, assume the types don't correspond unless they are from the old
+// Assume the types don't correspond unless they have the same

 //